tamaragabrieluk/DOTcta/README.md

   </div>
 ```

-If you wanted to have three buttons on one row evenly spaced, just follow the same code structure above, but add one more button and change `cta-2` to `cta-3` on all of the buttons.
+If you wanted to have three or four buttons on one row evenly spaced, just follow the same code structure above, adding the required number of buttons and using the required class, e.g. change `cta-2` to `cta-3` or `cta-4` on all of the buttons.

 Note that the block-level button `cta-block` does not have to be wrapped in div with the class `cta-group` - it can stand on its own like this:<br>